szdc/uts-helps/README.md

 ## Application Structure

-The application structure presented in this boilerplate is **fractal**, where functionality is grouped primarily by feature rather than file type.
-Please note, however, that this structure is only meant to serve as a guide, it is by no means prescriptive.
-That said, it aims to represent generally accepted guidelines and patterns for building scalable applications.
-If you wish to read more about this pattern, please check out this [awesome writeup](https://github.com/davezuko/react-redux-starter-kit/wiki/Fractal-Project-Structure) by [Justin Greenberg](https://github.com/justingreenberg).
+The application structure is **fractal**, where functionality is grouped primarily by feature rather than file type.

 ```
 .